suncoast-devs/handbook/lessons/react-intro/lecture.md

 # Reusable type

 The inline style is useful if the type isn't going to be reused.
-If we reuse the type we should choose the explicit type definition.
-We can prepend `type` with `export` so it becomes reusable.
+If we reuse the type, we should choose the explicit type definition.
+We can prepend `type` with `export`, so it becomes reusable.

 ```typescript
 export type NewsArticleProps = {